 Integrated grinder

 The Barista touch has an integrated grinder with 30 grind settings.
-What this suggests is that you don’t need a separate coffee grinder, but (unlike bean to cup machines) you have at least some ability to dial in.
+What this means is that you don’t need a separate grinder, but (unlike bean to cup machines) you have at least some ability to dial in.

-You don’t quite have as much dialing in ability as you would with a stand-alone espresso coffee capable mill, although, particularly not compared with the likes of the Eureka Mignon (which has a worm dial for infinitely fine adjustment).
+You don’t quite have as much dialing in ability as you would with a stand-alone espresso capable grinder, though, especially not compared with the likes of the Eureka Mignon (which has a worm dial for infinitely fine adjustment).

 For more on Eureka Mignon grinders, see: